 There is a massive outreach for mathematicians in current industry.
 With the rise in new technology, the need for elite mechanical engineers, data analysts, software engineers and civil servants is skyrocketing.
-A-level Further Mathematics is a subject that can lead to an extremely successful career.
-The types of degree courses A-level Further Mathematics students want heavily involve the topics covered in the subject.
+A-level Further Maths is a subject that can lead to an extremely successful career.
+The types of degree course A-level Further Maths students want heavily involve the topics covered in the subject.
 In modern times, this course can provide some of the most exciting jobs to date.
-Successful A-level mathematicians prove to employers that they are of high performance and ability.
+Successful A-level Further Maths mathematicians prove to employers that they are of high performance ability.
 Being able to think quickly and logically is an invaluable skill that is refined in this course.

 Both AS and A-level Further Maths are seen as distinguishing subjects by both universities and employers (i.e. they are not prerequisites, but they are looked upon very favourably).